ISSOtm/pandocs/src/OAM.md

-# VRAM Sprite Attribute Table (OAM)
+# Object Attribute Memory (OAM)

-The Game Boy PPU can display up to 40 sprites either in 8x8 or in 8x16 pixels.
-Because of a limitation of hardware, only ten sprites can be displayed per scan line.
-Sprite tiles have the same format as BG tiles, but they are taken from the Sprite Tiles Table located at
+The Game Boy PPU can display up to 40 objects, each either 8×8 or 8×16 pixels.
+Because of a hardware limitation, only 10 objects can be displayed per scanline.
+Object tiles have the same format as BG tiles, but they are taken from the Object Tiles Table located at
 $8000-8FFF and have unsigned numbering.

-Sprite attributes reside in the Sprite Attribute Table (OAM - Object Attribute Memory) at \$FE00-FE9F.
+Object attributes reside in the Object Attribute Memory (OAM) at \$FE00-FE9F.
 Each of the 40 entries consists of four bytes with the following meanings:

-## Byte0 - Y Position
+## Byte 0 - Y Position

-Y = Sprite's vertical position on the screen + 16.
+Y = Object's vertical position on the screen + 16.
 So for example, Y=0 hides a sprite,
 Y=2 hides a 8x8 sprite but displays the last two rows of a 8x16 sprite, Y=16 displays a sprite at the top of the screen,